-All children attended school trips and experiences.
-Those children who chose to attend the December 2022 residential who are vulnerable have had payments made towards the cost by school, or had this fully paid for.
-Clothing was purchased for those that needed this, including warm clothes, winter coats, shoes and boots for Autumn 2022.
+All children attended all school trips and experiences.
+All educational enhancements have been carefully planned to connect to curriculum learning with costs planned and paid for by school.
+Clothing was purchased for those that needed this, including warm clothes, winter coats, shoes and boots for Autumn 2022 and 2023.

 In order to support pupils in the EYFS particularly with writing a physical development, there has been progress towards developing the outside learning environment to provide pupil with more opportunities to develop their gross motor skills.
 In addition, 'Squiggle While you Wiggle" and "Dough Disco" are used in EYFS as strategies to support pupils more specifically with the physical skills they need to improve their writing.
-Internal assessment information shows that Physical Development was one of the highest areas of need (28% of pupils on track for PD which increased to 77% by the end of the year).
-Similarly, low starting points in Writing 31% of pupils on entry were on track increasing to 49% by the end of the year).
-Whilst this represents good progress, particularly of Physical Development, EYFS leaders have clear plans in place to enable this to translate to Writing outcomes.
-Plans are in place to improve opportunities for writing further so that the number of pupils achieving GLD and ELG in these areas increase in 2023.
+Internal assessment information shows that Physical Development was one of the highest areas of need (28% of pupils on track for Physical Development which increased to 77% by the end of the year in 2022).
+Similarly, low starting points in Writing 31% of pupils on entry were on track increasing to 49% by the end of the year 2022.
+Whilst this represents good progress, particularly of Physical Development, the EYFS leader has developed clear plans to enable this to translate to Writing outcomes.
+The number of children who achieved the ELG in writing increased from 27% in 2022, to 66% in 2023.
+The percentage of children who achieved the Physical Development ELGs increased.
+Also, the number of children achieving the Good Level of Development increased from 49% in 2022 to 55% in 2023.

 Attendance continues to be an ongoing challenge across school.
 Attendance is led by the Headteacher alongside an attendance officer who has detailed knowledge of the needs of each family that struggles to attend well.
 Family support, Mind Mate and Cluster support are directed at these families along with the use of school policies.
 The school's attendance policy will be reviewed in line with the most recent DfE guidance and launched.
+Attendance continues to steadily rise and the number of pupils who are persistently absent from school has reduced significantly - moving much closer towards National.